alisnwu/cifkit/README.md

 `cifkit` is designed to provide a set of well-organized and fully-tested utility functions for handling a large set on the order of ten of thousands of `.cif` files.

 > The current codebase and documentation are actively improved.
+July 3, 2024

 ## Motivation

-I have been building interactive tools that analyze `.cif` files.
+Since Summer 2023, I have been building interactive tools that analyze `.cif` files.
 I have noticed the following needs:

-- **Format files at once:** In my research, I noticed that `.cif` files parsed from databases often have ill-formatted files.
+- **Format files at once:** `.cif` files parsed from databases often have ill-formatted files.
 We need a tool to standardize, preprocess, and filter bad files.
 I also need to copy, move, and sort `.cif` files based on specific attributes.
 - **Visualize coordination geometry:** We are interested in determining the coordination geometry and the best site in the supercell for analysis in a high-throughput manner.
 We need to identify the best site for each site label.
 - **Visualize distribution of files:** We want to easily identify and categorize a distribution of underlying `.cif` files based on supercell size, tags, coordination numbers, elements, etc.